The Coshocton Foundation has established Restricted Funds for many purposes and reasons. These include:

 This fund was established to accept general donations as well as contributions from the Foundation’s Unrestricted Fund for the Youth Leadership program’s operating expenses.

-This fund was established to receive contributions from former students, staff members, businesses and friends of the school system.
-A committee makes quarterly recommendations for disbursements from the fund.
+Formerly known as the Coshocton City Schools Foundation Fund, this fund was established to receive contributions from former students, staff members, businesses and friends of the school system.
+A committee makes quarterly recommendations for disbursements from the fund for the betterment of Coshocton city Schools.

 Coshocton Hospital Fund